princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 Keep in mind that these statements about the shapes of these tensors are all for a single artificial neuron, as there are some changes when moving unto neural networks (a network of neurons).

 Let’s illustrate with our toy dataset how the preactivation equation works in matrix format.
-Let’s say we decide that our batch size will be 3, which means we will feed our neuron 3 datapoints (3 rows of our toy dataset), then our $$X$$ will look like this:
+Let’s say we decide that our batch size will be 3, which means we will feed our neuron 3 datapoints (3 rows from our toy dataset), then our $$X$$ will look like this:

 $$
 \mathbf{X}=\left[\begin{matrix}6.5233&9.2112&1.7315\\1.5484&12.7141&45.6200\\\end{matrix}\right]